Simple formulas for building a successful product with lessons from shoes of prey

 product, work with the right people

-successful product is a team filled passionate about it.
+successful product is a team passionate about it.
 Whether you want to

 learn more about your target market, launch an MVP or create something for the

-fun of it, do it with the right people people better at it and share a common
+fun of it, do it with the right people.
+People better at it and share same

 goal with you.
 This may look like a threat especially once it boils down to